Siming Cybercreative:

 Film Discussion App

-In this first case example, I created persona profiles for my film discussion-based creative workshop group that represents different target audiences for my potential app concept that would recommend films to watch with your friends or family for thought-provoking discussions.
-It could also be a means to form new film groups to make new friends based on shared film preferences.
+In this first case example, I created persona profiles for my film discussion-based creative workshop group that represents different target audiences for my potential app concept that would recommend films to watch with friends or family for thought-provoking discussions.
+It could also be a means to form new discussion groups to make new friends based on shared film preferences.
 I love hosting film discussions inspired by my high school AP English literature courses that focused on analyzing thematic content, metaphors and allegories as well as my philosophy and other humanities courses at Wellesley College.
 I also organize film discussions around documentaries on various topics including linguistics and theories of mind, anthropology, climate change and sustainability, etc. I create topic agenda for each of my zoom-based remote and in-person gatherings as the discussion lead.
 These film discussion sessions are workshops in creative collaborative analyses.

 Here is an example of a persona profile for my film discussion app.
 In this sample persona for me as Janey (the "Nostalgic, Philosophical Metaphors-Weaver"), I captured the following:

-2) In Your Own Words: Describe your preferences and perspectives on films.
+In Your Own Words: Describe your preferences and perspectives on films.

-4) Film Characteristics / Genres: What are your favorite film genres or characteristics that you notice you like about your favorite films?
+Film Characteristics / Genres: What are your favorite film genres or characteristics that you notice you like about your favorite films?

-5) Directors: Do you have favorite film directors that tend to create films you love?
+Directors: Do you have favorite film directors that tend to create films you love?

 Other sample persona profiles of my film tribe members — Daniel, Peter T, and Doug — for you to get a sense of how each persona type differs in film taste and preferences and are represented.